jrodewig/wanderahead.github.io/_posts/2025-04-02-new-bern-one-of-north-carolinas-best-small-towns.md

 ## Where To Eat in New Bern

-Downtown New Bern’s dining scene is solid across the board, but here are standout picks for every meal, plus a snack stop.
+Downtown New Bern's dining scene is solid across the board, but here are standout picks for every meal, plus a snack stop.

 ### Breakfast